CDOT-CV/Work_Zone/README.md

 ## Building as a Package

-This project is set up to be build into a python package, using python 3.8 and above.
+This project is set up to be built into a python package, using python 3.8 and above.
 Use the following script to build the package:

 ```
 pip install wheel